gautam-404/Binary-Evolution/README.md

     cd Binary-Evolution
     python BPS.py
     ```
-This would create a folder with evolution histories of all systems at "~/OutputFiles".
+This would create a folder with evolution histories of all binary systems at the path "~/OutputFiles".
 Consecutively, running `python BPS_eval.py` produces the data necessary to see the total gamma-ray luminosity produced by the population as a function of time.

 [Contact](mailto:anujgautam11@gmail.com) for more info.